Fayette County, Alabama

 Fowlers Crossroads in Fayette County sometime in the

-include BERRY, DOBBS, FORTENBERRY, HOLLINGSWORTH, MOORE,
+Associated surnames include BERRY, DOBBS, FORTENBERRY,

-POWERS, SANFORD, SPARKS, and STEPHENS.
+HOLLINGSWORTH, MOORE, NELSON, POWERS, SANFORD, SPARKS, and

-Rainwater Family of Fayette County
+- The Rainwater Family of Fayette County

 - Nancy EDWARDS RAINWATER moved to Alabama in the 1840s, some

-present Fayette-Lamar county line.
-Related families
+on both sides of the present Fayette-Lamar county line.

-CROSSLEY, HINDMAN, WALDROP, and others.
+Related families include BOBO, CROSSLEY, HINDMAN, WALDROP, and

 - Descendants of William Ray